Records of Divide

-When Chakan-da-Bagh crossing point on the LoC in Poonch was opened for the divided families to start meeting, no one would have thought about the numerous ways memory chests would receive fresh air and renewed life.
-People from the two sides of the cruel divide started meeting and began re-establishing connections history had snapped some six decades earlier.
+When the Chakan-da-Bagh crossing point on the LoC in Poonch was opened for the divided families to start meeting, no one would have thought about the numerous ways memory chests would receive fresh air and renewed life.
+People from the two sides of the cruel divide started meeting and began re-establishing connections that history had snapped some six decades earlier.

-The records are hosted inside a dingy dark room inside the fort where people, relatives of those living on the PaK side can be seen in a beeline hoping to retrieve copies of the land records.
+The records are hosted inside a dingy, dark room inside the fort, where people, relatives of those living on the PaK side, can be seen on a beeline, hoping to retrieve copies of the land records.
 This houses the entire land record of the erstwhile Poonch principality, a sprawling mountainous stretch on both sides of the LoC, now visible even during nights by the illuminated fencing.
-The Fort built by Rustum Khan in 1760 had taken 17 years to complete and was later renovated by Moti Singh in 1852 – work carried on for nearly 40 years.
-It used to house 19 state government departments when it partially collapsed.
-Most of its 270 rooms are dilapidated and undergoing some renovation at a snail’s pace.

 From across the LoC, people have been waiting to reach this dark room for months and even years.
 “Since the principality was always ruled from Poonch, the records would always stay here and when 1947-48 divided Poonch, people on the other side of the line had the land but not the records that would sustain their occupation and ownership claims,” says a lawyer and a local politician Imtiaz Ahmad Banday.

-The records room that has scores of wooden and iron stands stuffed with ancient clothes pasted with paper hand-drawings is host to records of around 120 years old when the last settlement happened in Poonch belt.
+The records room that has scores of wooden and iron stands stuffed with ancient clothes pasted with paper hand-drawings is host to records of around 120 years old, when the last settlement happened in the Poonch belt.
 Though in dilapidated condition, the entire land records of the four erstwhile tehsils (which are now districts) – Sudhunuti, Bagh (PoK), Mendhar and Haveli (J&K) are still kept there.
-“These are actually 486 villages and only 186 of these villages are now in India and the rest are in Pakistani Kashmir,” informs Sofi.
+“These are actually 486 villages and only 186 of these villages are now in India, and the rest are in Pakistani Kashmir,” informs Sofi.

 4 COMMENTS